geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-index.md

 # Installing search platform {#installing-index}

 The GeoNetwork search engine is built on top of Elasticsearch.
-The platform is used to index record and also to analyze WFS data (See [analyzing_data](analyzing_data.md)), an ``Elasticsearch <https://www.elastic.co/products/elasticsearch>`` instance must be installed next to the catalog.
+The platform is used to index records and also to analyze WFS data (See [analyzing_data](analyzing_data.md) ), an [Elasticsearch](https://www.elastic.co/products/elasticsearch) instance must be installed next to the catalog.

 ## Manual installation